 Aviation Business Solutions … Insight, Action, Advantage

-Aircoupe to Airbus, Asset to Airspace - Manned & Unmanned, Civil & Military
+Ercoupe to Airbus, Asset to Airspace - Manned & Unmanned, Civil & Military

-From product and market development to business and operational analysis, Grey Group provides unique expertise to the aerospace industry.
-With over 95 years of combined experience including engineering, sales and marketing, M&A, operational development and C-level executive insight, the Grey Group offers affordable insight and partnership in developing your product and business potential.
+From product and market development to business and operational analysis, The Grey Group provides unique expertise to the aerospace industry.
+With over 95 years of combined experience including engineering, sales and marketing, M&A, operational development and C-level executive insight, the The Grey Group offers affordable insight and partnership in developing your product and business potential.

-With access to proprietary tools and data, the Grey Group can help you evaluate fleet and market potential for your product line and business roadmap.
-The Grey Group’s “Innovation Roundtable” on-site seminars can help your organization discover and develop product ideas from your own hidden talent pool.
+For example, using proprietary tools and data, the The Grey Group can help you evaluate fleet and market potential for your product line and business roadmap.
+Employing The Grey Group’s “Innovation Roundtable” on-site seminars can help your organization discover and develop product ideas from your own hidden talent pool.
+Or, The Grey Group breadth of experience can help clarify Bid / No Bid decision-making.
+Whatever the task, The Grey Group can tailor a program to suit your unique requirements

 Whether your growth strategies include product development, market expansion, merger and acquisitions, organic growth or outsourced expertise, let the Grey Group advantage help focus your organizations roadmap for success.